 If a pregnancy is lost before implantation, your period will come as normal, and you’ll never know that conception had occurred.

 But if a pregnancy is lost after implantation, this can cause a delayed period.

-Once the fertilised egg has implanted in the uterus lining, it starts producing hCG – the hormone that pregnancy tests measure.
-This hormone triggers your body to hold on to your uterus lining, rather than to lose it as a period.
+Once the fertilised egg has implanted in the uterus lining, it starts producing hCG.
+HCG is the hormone that pregnancy tests measure.
+This hormone triggers your body to hold on to your uterus lining, rather than lose it as a period.